AnotherFoxGuy/cmakepp/source/collections/README.md

 ## <a name="list_peek_front"></a> `list_peek_front`

+ gets the first element of the list without modififying it

 ## <a name="list_pop_back"></a> `list_pop_back`

+ removes the last element from list and returns it

 ## <a name="list_pop_front"></a> `list_pop_front`

+ removes the first value of the list and returns it

 ## <a name="list_push_back"></a> `list_push_back`

+ adds a value to the end of the list

 ## <a name="list_push_front"></a> `list_push_front`

+ adds a value at the beginning of the list